21 December 2022

 This standard ensures that the consumer is a part of their assessment and planning, so that they can get the best possible services going forward.

-What this means for you: You are a partner in ongoing assessment and planning that helps you get the care and services you need for your health and wellbeing.
+This means you are a part of the ongoing assessment and planning that get you the care and services you need.

 3. Personal care and clinical care